 STATEMENT

 My work is a composite of candy wrapper glitz and nature’s strange beauty.
-In this conflicted space, I create fiber art and sculpted narratives that show connections between people and the planet we share.
+In this conflicted space, I create sewn, painted and sculpted narratives that show connections between people and the planet we share.

 BIO PDF